hpc-uk/build-instructions/pyenvs/pytorch/build_pytorch_2.9.1_archer2_gpu.md

 The above commands need to be run from an ARCHER2 login node in order for the pip install commands to work.

-From within the container, we source a script.
+From within the container, we first source a scrspt.

 ```bash